Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-\begin{defi} An acyclic square of objects of $\Vv_{\kk}^2$ is said to be an \textit{elementary acyclic square} if the map $f:(\wt X,\wt U)\to (X,U)$ is a proper elementary modification, and the diagram of the second components is an elementary acyclic square of $\Sm{\kk}$. \end{defi}
+\begin{definition} An acyclic square of objects of $\Vv_{\kk}^2$ is said to be an \textit{elementary acyclic square} if the map $f:(\wt X,\wt U)\to (X,U)$ is a proper elementary modification, and the diagram of the second components is an elementary acyclic square of $\Sm{\kk}$. \end{definition}